GoodCloud/django-zebra/README.md

 Overview
 ========

-Zebra is a set of webhook handlers, forms and widgets that make using Stripe with Django even easier.
+Zebra is a library that makes using Stripe with Django even easier.

+It's made of:

+* `zebra`, the core library, with forms, webhook handlers, abstract models, signals, and templatetags that cover most stripe implementations.
+* `marty`, an example app for how to integrate zebra, that also serves as its test suite.

-It includes a sample view and template, and pull requests are quite welcome!
+Pull requests are quite welcome!

 Status
 ======